Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion

-For an exemplary case, Tab.\ \ref{tab:number_of_irreducible_ados_without_threshold_value} shows the number of independent ADOs, which have to be considered in the different tiers of the HQME.
-It demonstrates the strong increase of the number of ADOs with increasing order of the two-fold hierarchy.
-Without the application of an importance criterion, the large number of ADOs in higher orders renders the numerical simulation intractable, because all of them need to be saved in the memory.
+For an exemplary case, Table \ref{tab:number_of_irreducible_ados_without_threshold_value} shows the number of independent ADOs, which have to be considered in the different tiers of the HEOM.
+It demonstrates the strong increase of the number of ADOs with increasing order of the twofold hierarchy.
+Without the application of an importance criterion, the large number of ADOs in higher orders renders the numerical simulation intractable because all of them need to be saved in the memory.

-Table \ref{tab:number_of_ados_for_different_threshold_values_and_truncation_levels} shows that the importance criterion, Eq.\ \eqref{eq:importance_estimate}, reduces the number of independent ADOs, which have to be considered, very effectively for the two-fold fermionic-bosonic hierarchy.
+Table \ref{tab:number_of_ados_for_different_threshold_values_and_truncation_levels} shows that the importance criterion, Eq.\ \eqref{eq:importance_estimate}, reduces the number of independent ADOs which have to be considered very effectively for the two-fold fermionic-bosonic hierarchy.

 Next, we consider the consistency of this importance criterion.
-To this end, Fig.\ \ref{fig:convergence_with_threshold_value} shows examplarily the effect of using the importance criterion on the convergence of charge or heat currents.
+To this end, Fig.\ \ref{fig:convergence_with_threshold_value} shows exemplarily the effect of using the importance criterion on the convergence of charge or heat currents.

-Specifically, we depict the charge current-voltage and the heat current-voltage characteristics for different threshold values considered.
+Specifically, we depict the charge-current-voltage and the heat-current-voltage characteristics for different threshold values considered.
 As the importance estimate for the ADOs within the fermionic part of the hierarchy is similar to the original definition by H\"artle \textit{et al.}\cite{Haertle2013a}, our observations in the bias voltage driven charge current are also similar.
-For large bias voltages, i.e.\ deep in the resonant transport regime, the results obtained with a high threshold value show little deviations to converged results.
-Approaching the non-resonant regime, $e\Phi < 2\overline{\varepsilon}_0$, these deviations become significant.
+For large bias voltages, i.e., deep in the resonant transport regime, the results obtained with a high threshold value show little deviation from converged results.
+Approaching the nonresonant regime, $e\Phi < 2\overline{\varepsilon}_0$, these deviations become significant.
 For too large thresholds, we observe unphysical negative charge currents or even fail to obtain a stationary state result.
-The latter is caused by the occurence of positive real parts in the eigenvalues of the propagation matrix for the system.
+The latter is caused by the occurrence of positive real parts in the eigenvalues of the propagation matrix of the system.
 The influence of these eigenvalues might be eliminated by the projection method suggested by Dunn \textit{et al.}\cite{Dunn2019}.